The NBN Will Affect Your Alarm System Monitoring

 Apparently, someone in charge got their sums wrong and we don’t have enough money to do the job properly.
 Every home will still be connected to the NBN but using one of several different (cheaper) methods.

 If your home is connected by one of these other methods you’re out of luck.
-You don’t get a UNI-V port.
+You don’t get a UNI-V port, therefore you can’t connect your security alarm system to the NBN.

 You’ll need to choose one of the alternatives listed below to continue your back to base monitoring or self-monitoring.